-The Weekend and Gerry Whelan Story
+The Festival and Gerry Whelan Story

-Gerry was born in 1918, a few miles outside Mohill, County Leitrim.
+This is a special year as it would have been Gerry’s 100th birthday.
+He was born in 1918, a few miles outside Mohill, County Leitrim.
 His father, who died in 1927, played the fiddle and people making music, ceiling in their house at night, was part of his introduction to Irish music.
 He grew up with a great love of music, a love that he carried throughout his life.
 Gerry started lilting and singing at the age of three.
 By the age of six he could lilt at least 60 reels and jigs and sing quite a few songs.
 When he was seven years old he played his first tune on the mouth organ.
 Later he progressed to playing the melodeon and at the age of 17 acquired his first Hohner button accordion.

 Gerry’s life took many different turns, in Ireland and England.
 Yet throughout the good and bad times he maintained his love of music.
 During his brief time in England he joined up with a ceili band in Weybridge, Surrey and played every week at dances and events.
 When he moved back to Ireland and set up business in Cootehill in 1939, he sought out people who shared his love for music.
 He organised a “Sessiun“ in Rice’s front room, where he and four or five local people from the town played music every week, at a time when there were no Fleadhanna or sessiuns in pubs.